Siphon880gh/chatgpt-chatworkspace/context.md

 **File Version:** 2.0
 **Project Status:** Active Development
 **Recent Updates (Last 5 Commits):**
+- **Icon Labels Toggle:** Added Show/Hide toggle inside the icon dropdown to toggle text labels on icons
+  - Toggle row appears at top of dropdown with "Icon labels" label and Show/Hide button
+  - When enabled, displays icon title/alt text next to each icon in a 2-column layout
+  - State persists to localStorage (`ChatWorkspace_showIconLabels`)
+  - Both dropdowns (heading and turn) share the same toggle state
+  - Improves discoverability of icon meanings for users unfamiliar with the icons
 - **Turn Position Indicator:** Added subtle toast notification at bottom right when hovering over turns
   - Shows source icon (💬 Chat View, 🗒️ Outline), turn number (1-based), and role (User/Assistant)
   - Format: `💬 #1 · User` or `🗒️ #3 · Assistant`